-How to Use the GI Bill to Pay for Online Classes
+How to Use GI Bill Education Benefits for Online Classes

 Veterans education benefits allow eligible military personnel to earn a degree online at very low-cost.
 Some vets can even earn a free degree by taking accredited online courses.